 Benefits for your hair

 As an antioxidant, rosemary essential oil has anti-inflammartory properties which are beneficial for scalp health.
 It can help with dandruff and a dry, itchy scalp.

 Encourages hair growth & prevents hair loss

 Rosemary essential oil strengthens circulation to the scalp which encourages hair growth.
 It could also prevent hair follicles from being starved of blood supply, dying off, and leading to hair loss.

 Rosemary essential oil has been used by many to promote hair growth successfully.
-This, paired with its antioxidant properties makes the oil a great addition to your hair care routine.
+This, paired with its antioxidant properties, makes the oil great for all hair types.
 It contains several fragrant components, including the well-known irritant, camphor (around 15%).
 It has a nice smell, is a potent antioxidant and it's also an antimicrobial agent.